Shushishtok/AtS-my-first-mod/Getting Started.md

 builder.AddHookedEffect(EffectFactory.AddHookedEffect_IncreaseResolve(builder, 1, ResolveEffectType.Global));
 ```

-Similar to adding hooks, we use the `EffectFactory` introduced by the ATS API.
-Like the Hook Factory, it stores a bunch of methods to easily set up and produce effects.
-Note that this one takes the `builder` as argument - which it uses to give the effect a unique name to make sure there are no name collisions between different perks.
+Similar to adding hooks, we use the `EffectFactory` introduced by the ATS API to add effects.
+Like the `HookFactory` class, it stores a bunch of methods to easily set up and produce effects.
+Note that this one takes the `builder` as argument - which it uses to give the effect a unique name to make sure there are no name collisions between different effects.

 Also, note that it takes two more arguments: the amount of resolve to grant, and the type of resolve to grant (global, racial, need based, etc.).
 We have set it to grant 1 Global Resolve.

-Then we use the `AddHookedEffect` to assign the effect to the hook.
-This means that this effect is added to the player each time the hook triggers.
+Then we use the `AddHookedEffect` method to attach the effect to the hook.
+This means that this effect is added to the player each time the hook triggers, which turns it into a *hooked effect*.

 **NOTE:** A single Hooked Effect can host multiple hooks and effects, which can be used to apply complex effects and rewards.
 We'll see an example of that later on.